-If you would like to enroll a Meridian member so they can receive benefits like clinical support, our smoking cessation program, or diabetes education classes, please contact the Meridian Disease Management department by phone at 833-796-0683.
+If you would like to enroll a Meridian member so they can receive benefits like clinical support for any of our health coaching programs, please contact the Meridian Disease Management department by phone at 833-796-0683.

-If at any time your patients wish to stop participating in the program, they can call Meridian at 833-796-0683 to disenroll.
+If at any time your patients wish to stop participating in the program, they can call 833-796-0683 to disenroll.